doubleedesign/100-days-of-code/r1-log.md

 ### Day 4
 * Built layout for Android timer app
-* Learnt how to apply colours
+* Learnt how to apply colours, and more layout settings.